steafen/go-json-rest/README.md

 ### How to map the ResourceHandler options to the new stack of middlewares ?

 * `EnableGzip bool`: Just include GzipMiddleware in the stack of middlewares.
-* `DisableJsonIndent bool`: Just don't include JsonIndentMiddleware in the stack of middlewares.
+* `DisableJSONIndent bool`: Just don't include JSONIndentMiddleware in the stack of middlewares.
 * `EnableStatusService bool`: Include StatusMiddleware in the stack and keep a reference to it to access GetStatus().
 * `EnableResponseStackTrace bool`: Same exact option but moved to RecoverMiddleware.
-* `EnableLogAsJson bool`: Include AccessLogJsonMiddleware, and possibly remove AccessLogApacheMiddleware.
+* `EnableLogAsJSON bool`: Include AccessLogJSONMiddleware, and possibly remove AccessLogApacheMiddleware.
 * `EnableRelaxedContentType bool`: Just don't include ContentTypeCheckerMiddleware.
 * `OuterMiddlewares []Middleware`: You are now building the full stack, OuterMiddlewares are the first in the list.
 * `PreRoutingMiddlewares []Middleware`: You are now building the full stack, OuterMiddlewares are the last in the list.
-* `Logger *log.Logger`: Same option but moved to AccessLogApacheMiddleware and AccessLogJsonMiddleware.
+* `Logger *log.Logger`: Same option but moved to AccessLogApacheMiddleware and AccessLogJSONMiddleware.
 * `LoggerFormat AccessLogFormat`: Same exact option but moved to AccessLogApacheMiddleware.
 * `DisableLogger bool`: Just don't include any access log middleware.
 * `ErrorLogger *log.Logger`: Same exact option but moved to RecoverMiddleware.